Zettlr/zettlr-docs/docs/en/faq.md

 ## What about my privacy?
 Does Zettlr transfer any data, or don't I have to worry?

 Zettlr is privacy-first.
 It does not send any data, and it is fully functional offline.
 Yet, there is one instance where Zettlr sends data over the web: The update check.
 Whenever you open Zettlr, or use the menu item, Zettlr will connect to the Zettlr-API to retrieve a list of all releases.
 This list is then used to determine whether or not you are using the newest release, or not.
-During the connection, Zettlr will receive your IP-address and will know that an Electron-app is accessing the API.
+During the connection, Zettlr will receive your IP-address and will know that an Electron app is accessing the API.
 The app will also transmit your operating system type and the application ID.

 This data will never be sold to third parties.
 It's just because we like statistics and we are always interested in finding out who's using the app.
 Nevertheless, we can't identify anyone based on that data, it's much too coarse for this.
 We're Open Source, not Facebook.